ESA-VirES/VirES/containers/centos7/README.md

 access credentials.
 These credentials are not included in this repository.

-It is not necessary to have access to the repository to be able to build and use the container images
+It is not necessary to have access to the repository to be able to build and use the container images.

-If you needs the access credentials for the container repository contact the VirES team.
+If you need the access credentials for the container repository contact the VirES team.

 ## Quick start

-Run
+Step 1, pull or build the container images.

+Step 2, pun
 ```
 ./start_pod.sh
 ```